 Cancer Support Group: Adventist Health and Rideout offers multiple programs for Cancer patients and survivors.
-Typically, included in the offerings are a weekly support group for individuals and caregivers.
+In addition to treating the body when a patient has cancer, Adventist Health looks for ways to help the emotional healing of our patients as well.
+Adventist Health and Rideout offers cancer support groups to help play a role in supporting our patients and their loved ones.
 Unfortunately, due to COVID-19 these support groups were placed on hold.
-These sessions help those in need of emotional support, loss of life transition, and other stressors.
 AHRO also offered a "Chemotherapy and You" weekly class, prior to COVID-19.
 This class was designed to help prepare patients and caregivers for treatment.
 This class also educates on side effects, management, and central line access.
 AHRO offers a peer navigation program and a wig bank program, which connects patients who lose their hair with wigs through the American Cancer Society.

-Number of wigs provided: 7
+Number of wigs provided: 18